stalj/prg-basics/07-Arrays/06-Arrays.md

    Array: [0,2,6,4,9]
    ```

-1. Write a program that displays the name of the day of the week for a given day number.
-Then, using the defined function, display the name of the day of the week for the following day numbers: 1, 4, 7.
+1. Write a program that prints the name of the day of the week for a given day number.
+Then, using the defined function, print the name of the day of the week for the following day numbers: 1, 4, 7.

    ```python
    ###